KazaiMazai/Crocodil/README.md

-# 🐊 Crocodil — Lightweight Dependency Injection for Swift
+# 🐊💉 Crocodil — Lightweight Dependency Injection for Swift

 Crocodil is a dependency injection (DI) library for Swift that provides a straightforward, boilerplate-free way to manage dependencies in your applications.

 ## Overview
 Dependency Injection is a design pattern that implements Inversion of Control (IoC) to decouple component dependencies.
-Crocodil offers a lightweight and macro-powered approach to DI in Swift, supporting everything from property wrappers to compile-time safety.
+Crocodil offers an elegant macro-powered approach to DI in Swift.

 ### Problems Solved by Dependency Injection